neiman3/datasheets/README.md

 4. Run `source ./venv/bin/activate` in bash or `.\venv\Scripts\activate` on Windows to activate the python venv
 5. Run `python3 -m pip install -r ./requirements.txt` to install necessary packages

+## API Setup
+It's super easy to get your own API key.
+Just go to the Nexar / Octopart API page and create a free account.
+Once you have your API auth, you can run the script.
+The program will prompt you for your client ID and secret.
+It stores it in a text file for next time.

 ## Usage
 1. Activate like you did for the installation by running  `source ./venv/bin/activate` in bash or `.\venv\Scripts\activate` on Windows
 2. Run `python3 main.py` from the command line
 3. Enter the following:
+   - API key (enter at first run)
    - Path to your TXT or CSV file containing parts list only (one per row): `/Users/foo/partslist.txt`
    - Folder to save data: `/Users/foo/my_datasheets`
    - Filename: `Inventory.csv`